Jxkeorton/hair-salon/README.md

 - Aria properties are implemented correctly to enhance accessibility features.
 - Compliance with [WCAG 2.1](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) coding best practices is ensured.

+#### Findings with Wave
+- Form inputs were not correctly linked to the relevant labels, this was corrected by adding the id attribute with a relevant value to the input elements.
+- Timely buttons were importing images without alt attributes.
+So i changed all buttons to include a link instead of using the script element with a link to their javascript.

 ### Lighthouse
 ![Home Lighthouse](./docs/images/home-lighthouse.png)